Nakul102/binaryautomates_invoicetrack/README.md

 | Styling | Tailwind CSS v4 — responsive, mobile-first |
 | Language | TypeScript throughout |

 **Why SQLite over PostgreSQL?** The assignment specified Postgres.
-SQLite was chosen deliberately so the reviewer clones and runs with zero infrastructure — no database engine, no Docker, no cloud credentials.
+SQLite was chosen deliberately so the project runs with zero infrastructure — no database engine, no Docker, no cloud credentials.
 The Prisma schema is production-ready; swapping to Postgres is one line in `schema.prisma`.

 ---